elektito/ih2torrent/README.md

 effect on the working of the program though.
 With Python 3.5 there doesn't seem to be such a problem.

+You can use pip to install ih2torrent: `pip3 install ih2torrent`

 [1]: http://www.bittorrent.org/beps/bep_0005.html
 [2]: http://www.bittorrent.org/beps/bep_0009.html